kris71990/worldleaders/back-end/README.md

       - `http DELETE localhost:${PORT}/countries/5b130b049fe61724b1d83609`
     - This endpoint is rarely needed and validation for it will not succeed unless the country requested to be deleted has also been deleted from the CIA world factbook.

+*System Router*

-7. A POST to /system
+1. A POST to /system
     - Required Parameters
       - `countryName` - the name of some country in the database
       - `countryId` - the Mongo ObjectId of the country in the database